matildamort/farmers-direct/README.md

 ### Third party Applications
-AWS S3 - This is a cloud storage for image uploads Stripe - This is a payment processing platform and handled user purchases
+AWS S3 - This is a cloud storage for image uploads.
+When an image is uploaded by a user it is saved automatically to S3 cloud and displayed on the front end.
+Stripe - This is a payment processing platform and handled user purchases, completely, with very little implemenation required. this can be cusomised, but at present is in basic format.

 ### Installations required (Terminal Commands)
 npm i bootstrap-icons